physiodatatoolbox/docs/docs/tutorial/basics.md

     no_shadow = true
     caption = "The ECG module with only the Epochs setting checked." %}

- - Click the **Apply to PhysioData Files**.
+ - Click the **Apply to PhysioData Files** button.
 This will open a summary of the settings that are to be pushed to the files.
-In this window, click **Apply to all files** to propagate the listed settings, in this case the epochs, to all the PhysioData files.
+Notice that only the epochs are now included in the settings.
+Click **Apply to all files** to propagate the listed settings, in this case the epochs, to all the PhysioData files.
 This will leave the other settings intact.

- {% include image.html
-    img="tutorial\PhysioAnalyzerSetting-2.png"
-    title= "PhysioAnalyzer Setting"
-    id="physioAnalyzerSetting"
-    max_width="500px"
-    no_shadow = true
-    caption = "The Batch PhysioAnalyzer Propagator window.
-It shows a summary of the PhysioAnalyzers that are about to be pushed to the files, including their settings." %}
+It is also possible to preselect files in the file tree, and push settings only to them.

  Note that the **Maximum IBI value** setting in 'CS_Example_01' and the **Minimum R-peak value** in 'CS_Examples_04' were previously customized and differ from the other files.
 As such, if that setting were not unchecked in the PhysioAnalyzer tree, its value would be pushed to all files overwriting any file-specific values.